indieSoftware/ShortManuals/Fastlane.md

 	fastlane add_plugin appicon

-## usage
+## Usage

-Got to the project folder with the Gemfile and run the following to initiate fastlane:
+Go to the project folder with the Gemfile and run the following to initiate fastlane:

 	bundle exec fastlane init